Tatlov/Getting_And_Cleaning_Data_Course_Project/CodeBook.md

 ### My summary choices

 The previous steps have been performed by the creators of the original data set.
-The data presented in this data set, summarizes the previous results.
+The data presented in this data set, summarizes the previous results by obtaining averages for each combination of subject and activity.

 The medians for each combination of subject and activity were taken for each variable in the data set.
-The median was chosen because the mean is not a good summary of the data for some cases, e.g. the mean of mean_static_acceleration_z subject 28 laying as detailed in the README.
+The median was chosen because the mean is not a good summary of the data for some cases, e.g. the mean of mean_static_acceleration_z subject 28 laying is not representative of the individual results as detailed in the README.